China bears teeth in 'Wolf Warrior' trade diplomacy | DW | 25.11.2020

 Australia is also one of the "Five Eyes" intelligence alliance, alongside the US, UK, New Zealand and Canada.
 After the Five Eyes urged Beijing to reverse the disqualification of pro-democracy lawmakers from Hong Kong's de facto parliament, Beijing fired right back.

-Two Canadians, Michael Kovrig and Michael Spavor, have been charged in China with espionage in retaliation for the detention of Huawei executive Meng Wanzhou.
-Beijing followed this up by imposing restrictions on Canadian meat imports in June 2019, but these were lifted five months later after an outbreak of swine fever drove domestic pork prices unsustainably high.
+Two Canadians living in China, Michael Kovrig and Michael Spavor, have been charged there with espionage in retaliation for the detention of Huawei executive Meng Wanzhou in Canada.
+Beijing subsequently also imposed restrictions on Canadian meat imports in June 2019, but these were lifted five months later after an outbreak of swine fever drove domestic pork prices unsustainably high.

 When Germany looked set to exclude Huawei as a supplier of 5G wireless equipment, Ambassador Wu Ken threatened Germany with "consequences," citing the millions of vehicles German carmakers sell in China.